 To incorporate the results of the corpus analysis into an existing retrieval engine, SMART was modified to allow it to expand queries based on the similarity matrices, search the database with the expanded queries, and return the top 1000 documents for each query.
-The retrieval runs used SMART's lnc weights for the documents and the modified ltc weights for the queries.
+The retrieval runs using normalized term weights for document terms (lnc) and the unnormalized weights for the query terms (ltc).
 We experimented with different databases, different similarity calculation parameters and different expansion techniques.